-Option Description UEFI PXE Settings Enables or disables the device.
+Option Description UEFI PXE Settings Options Description PXE Device n (n = 1 to 4) Enables or disables the device.
 When enabled, a UEFI PXE boot option is created for the device.
-UEFI HTTP Settings Enables or disables the device.
+UEFI HTTP Settings Options Description HTTP Device (n = 1 to 4) Enables or disables the device.
 When enabled, a UEFI HTTP boot option is created for the device.
-UEFI iSCSI Settings Enables you to control the configuration of the iSCSI device.

-Table 37.
-UEFI iSCSI Settings screen details
+UEFI ISCSI Enables you to contro I the configuration of the iSCSI device.
+Settings Table 37.
+UEFI iSCSI Settings screen details Option Description iSCSI Initiator Nam Specifies the name of the iSCSI initiator in IQN format.

-Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
+Option Description Option Description iSCSI Device1 Enables or disables the iSCSI device.
 When disabled, a UEFI boot option is created for the iSCSI device automatically.
 This is set to Disabled by default. iSCSI Device1 Settings Enables you to control the configuration of the iSCSI device.
+TLS Authentication Configuration View and/or modify this device's boot TLS authentication mode.
+None means the HTTP server and the client will not authenticate each other for this boot.
+One way means the HTTP server will be authenticated by the client, while the client will not be authenticated by the server.
+This option is set to None by default.